appaquet/extindex-rs/README.md

 # TODO

 - [ ] Possibility to use Bloom filter to prevent hitting the disk when index doesn't have a key
-- [ ] Check how HashSet get signature